Tuesday, September 30, 2014

 After our brief but interesting Albanian interlude, we spent a few quiet weeks exploring the northern Ionians, which are even nicer outside of busy August.
 We found some lovely, tranquil anchorages, weathered a few decent blows (our anchor held on all occasions thankfully - there were often lots that didn’t!) and decided it was worth the effort to have slowed down to see a little more of the west coast of Greece.

 The general set of the wind is afternoon north westerlies with the occasional southerly (note: no Meltemi!).
 At least once a week, we’ve weathered a storm of some sort and another must be brewing now because it’s suddenly become so hot and humid.
 We’ve learned to take weather forecasts with a grain of salt deciding that we can be sure of choosing a lee shore if we med moor.
 From this time, no further mention shall be made of med mooring.
-It’s a useful practice, only if preparing for divorce.
+It’s a useful practice, if only for preparing for divorce.

 Lakka on Paxos...just like the Bahamas Banks

-Walking the old town Lakka
+Walking the old town Lakka, Paxos

 The islands are beautifully green, anchorages plentiful and water generally clear.
 Still not much in the way of sea life near the shore though.
 Whilst snorkelling, the most interesting object we’ve seen has been our anchor.
 Along the mainland we found some isolated and peaceful stops.
 All alarm clocks should be replaced by the tinkling of goat bells.
 One small cove we christened Mullet Bay – the cheeky devils leapt with wild enthusiasm all around us.
 We decided they were escapees from a nearby fish farm.
 Even the Cap’n was tempted to put in a line.
 Don’t worry; they’re all safe – except now they leap with contemptuous little smiles on their faces….
 And the fridge is full of bait, still!